satrijotomo/foundry-fabric-userauth-client/README.md

 ⚠️ Notes

-Do NOT manually generate conversation_id
+- Do NOT manually generate conversation_id
-Always use the one returned by Foundry
+- Always use the one returned by Foundry
-.env is excluded from Git via .gitignore (for security)